Directors Loan Account and Liquidation

 Why have a DLA?

-Remember, though, the loan has no personal or company tax assigned, and HMRC requires to be done before the year-end.
+Remember, though, the loan has no personal or company tax, and HMRC requires it to be done before the year-end.

 Directors Loan Account and Liquidation – An Overdrawn DLA and Liquidation?

 Generally, if the loan account exceeds £10,000, then classed as a benefit in kind and declared on the P11D.

 In the event of a liquidation of the Company.
 The Overdrawn Director’s loan account becomes therefore an asset.
 The insolvency practitioner can then recover that.

 Can it be offset?

-Situations may arise particularly with two directors, and one director has a debt owing to the company.
+Situations may arise, particularly with two directors, and one director has a debt due to the company.
 However, the other remains owed money.
-Therefore, to offset these balances, the directors need to formally ensure it remains in writing correctly, so offsetting may happen.
+Therefore, to offset these balances, the directors must formally ensure it remains in writing correctly, so offsetting can happen.

 A company may write off a loan to a director.
 However, the loan requires a formal waiver.
 The liability still stands if the company accepts it and ceases further collection.
 Then deemed dividend and covered by the Income Tax (Trading and other income) Act 2005.